 Without the CHOC foundation, many children, particularly those coming from low-income households and living far away from treatment centres, would not adhere to the necessary but arduous paths of cancer treatment.

-On International Childhood Cancer Day, Netcells will be proudly kitted in blue and wearing badges purchased in support of CHOC.
-This will be accompanied by a Netcells donation of R67 368,32 to the CHOC Childhood Cancer Foundation in aid of their brave work.
+Launching for the first time on 14 February 2020, Flip Flop Day is the chance for us South Africans to do what we do best – rally together behind a cause we believe in.
+Netcells will be proudly kitted in flip flops and wearing badges purchased in support of CHOC.
+This will be accompanied by a Netcells donation of R R55,789.39 to the CHOC Childhood Cancer Foundation in aid of their brave work.

 You can play your part to!
 Educate yourself, engage with the topic and Support CHOC as best you can.